kstenschke/doShell/README.md

 * Commands for invoking GUI dialogs (alert, notify, confirm, prompt, select)
 * Scripts can be parameterized via JSON passed at execution time
 * Separation of Concerns/DRY: doShell can import code from other files
-* Browser automation is done by fake user interaction, therefor a completely unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations
+* For infoSec researchers: Browser automation is done by fake user interaction, therefor a completely unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations